 Area Trails

-The Schoolcraft County Environmental Laboratory is a system of trails located on 80 acres of wooded township land, a couple of miles east of the town of Manistique.
+The Environmental Education Laboratory is a system of trails located on 80 acres of wooded township land, a couple of miles east of the town of Manistique.
 The purpose of the Lab is to provide hiking, nature appreciation and environmental education opportunities for the general public and local schools.

 This 2 mile long loop trail meanders along the edge of Colwell Lake and is surfaced to be fully accessible to people with mobility impairments.
 The trail is particularly stunning in the fall, and also is popular in the winter as a snowshoe trail.